LeHuman/bandmix/README.md

 Only tested on Windows.

 There currently are no controls for the app.\
-Creating a `.cache` folder next to the executable, or wherever it's called from, lets it remember songs it has played, this will change.
+A cache file is created in appdata (or equivalent) to remember songs it has played.

 ```sh
 cargo run --release